-Every other year, Hewitt conducts a manufacturing peer group financial performance review and a named executive officer compensation market analysis of our twenty peer companies.
+Hewitt periodically conducts a manufacturing peer group financial performance review and a named executive officer compensation market analysis of our twenty peer companies.
 This peer analysis was last completed in 2006 and was used by the Committee when determining 2007 compensation for the CEO and other executive officers.
+As a cost savings measure, a decision was made by the Committee not to engage Hewitt to perform a peer market analysis in 2008.
+Benchmarking data used to set compensation for 2009 was limited to the Hewitt Survey as described below.
+At its February 2009 meeting, the Committee agreed to retain an executive compensation consultant in 2009 to review our list of peer companies and make a recommendation as to changes, if any, for future benchmarking.

-The Governance Committee of our Board of Directors engaged Hewitt in 2007 to conduct a market review and analysis of board of director compensation.
-Additionally, a Hewitt affiliate in Shanghai, China provided limited consulting services related to market pricing for certain positions of our subsidiary, Graco Fluid Equipment (Shanghai) Co., Ltd. Other than in connection with these services which cost approximately \$18,000, and advising the Committee on executive compensation as described above, Hewitt did not receive any other compensation from us in 2007.
+The Governance Committee of our Board of Directors engaged Hewitt in late 2007 to conduct a market review and analysis of board of director compensation.
+Additionally, a Hewitt affiliate in Shanghai, China provided consulting services related to market pricing for certain positions of our subsidiary, Graco Fluid Equipment (Shanghai) Co., Ltd. Other than in connection with these services which cost approximately \$15,000, and advising the Committee on executive compensation as described above, Hewitt did not receive any other compensation from us in 2008.